The Corrs: 2015–2017: Return with White Light and Jupiter Calling

+2020–present: Second return and touring Australia

+In 2020, Taylor Swift included a cover of The Corrs' Breathless in a setlist of songs by female artists to commemorate women's history month.
+She described the artists she had chosen as "faraway mentors who taught me how music could make someone's life easier and more magical" and said they had guided her "melodically, lyrically, spiritually and emotionally".

-On 26 November 2022, the Corrs performed together for the first time since 2017, playing to a crowd of approximately 11,000 at Hope Estate Winery, in Australia's Hunter Valley region, their first concert in Australia in 21 years.
-Due to the success of the concert, the Corrs announced on 4 December 2022 that they will tour Australia in October and November 2023.
+On 26 November 2022, the Corrs performed together for the first time since 2017, playing to a crowd of approximately 11,000 at Hope Estate Winery, in Australia's Hunter Valley, their first concert in Australia in 21 years.
+The concert was a success, and the Corrs announced on 4 December 2022 that they would tour Australia and New Zealand in October and November 2023 and later added dates in Jakarta, Indonesia and Manila, Philippines.

 Musical style and influences

 When asked to describe their genre, Caroline Corr said it was a "blend of modern rhythms and technology with acoustic instruments, violin, tin whistle, drums and of course the voices, the marrying of these instruments is our sound".
 The Corrs' music is typically categorised as a mixture of pop rock and folk rock.
 This is evident in their first two albums, Forgiven, Not Forgotten and Talk on Corners, although Andrea described the genre of Talk on Corners by saying "it [has] got more of an edgy feel, a little bit more guitar-orientated and also an Irish sound, which is in Forgiven, Not Forgotten."

 In Blue moved towards mainstream pop, placing heavy emphasis on synthesizers.
 The move attracted criticism from many; one Entertainment Weekly critic called it "a disheartening example of musical ethnic cleansing".
 A USA Today critic called it "the best mainstream pop album you're likely to come across".

 Borrowed Heaven placed heavier emphasis on guitars, while retaining the original folk rock genre.
 Home is a traditional Irish album, where the band covered many traditional Irish songs.
 The album contained songs from different eras of Irish music, including a 1982 song written by Phil Lynott ("Old Town") while the 1,000-year-old "Return to Fingal" featured as a bonus track on the Japanese, limited German and Spanish editions.
 White Light returned to a similar sound to In Blue, with much more electronic-based instrumentation, while Jupiter Calling is characterised as a more stripped back live performance with minimal overdubbing.

-The Corrs' main influences were their parents who were musicians and encouraged them to learn instruments.
+The Corrs' main influences were their parents, who were both musicians and encouraged them to learn instruments.
 They drew inspiration from musicians such as The Eagles, The Police, The Carpenters, Simon and Garfunkel and Fleetwood Mac, which Sharon said in an interview with CNN is the reason "our songs are very, very melodic and [harmonious]".